narendrasingh15/myCloudFormationRepo/README.md

 # myCloudFormationRepo
-This Repository is to store my Cloudformation scripts For Testing purpose
+This Repository is to store my Cloudformation templates.